ScryEngineering/CPS_gatsby/content/blog-posts/2018-04-23/associative-mappings-API-design.md

 And now we get the expected results!
 Go play around with this over on https://es6console.com/ or https://jsfiddle.net/ or something.

 ## What you can learn from this when making your own APIs
-I feel like there's a learning opportunity here, this post isn't meant to be a "lets all bash on javascript" post, there's plenty of those out there already.
+I feel like there's a learning opportunity here, this post isn't meant to be a "lets all bash on xyz language" post, there's plenty of [those out there already](https://www.destroyallsoftware.com/talks/wat).
 Rather I think that seeing exactly why this is clunky can help us make better APIs.

-Overall the newer javascript language standards present a modern usable language but there's definitely some conceptual overhead if you want to understand how things are implemented at a deeper level, especially the cruft from the early pre-standardized language that's stayed around.
+Overall the newer javascript language standards present a modern usable language but there's definitely some conceptual overhead if you want to understand how things are implemented at a deeper level, especially the cruft from the early pre-standardized language that's had to stay around.
 Looking at a comparison with a language that has a better type system that is also highly dynamic is quite enlightening.

 Python in contrast very clearly separates the notions of associative mappings and sequences.